wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 ```

 ### Java code for database operations
 The next step is to create an entity.
-Let’s call that entity `Person`, so you’re going to create a `Person.java` file.
+We’ll call it `Person`, so you’re going to create a `Person.java` file.

 ```java
 package org.wanja.demo;